jaganthoutam/ansible-wordpress-stack/README.md

 4. Update the connect script to point to the private SSH key and the AWS instance.
 Run the script as a quick test of your connectivity to the AWS instance:

         ./connect
-You should get an auth message on the first pass-simply say 'yes'     If you see the AWS Amazon Linux welcome message, you are OK.
+You should get an auth message on the first pass-simply say 'yes'.
+If you see the AWS Amazon Linux welcome message, you are OK.
 Use logout to exit.

 5. Edit the group_vars/all config file, set a password for the mysql root user (mysql_root_password) and wordpress (wp_db_password).
 6. Run playbook: